 - How to change/update personal information

-- Can CloudLinux work within a virtual machine?
+- Can CloudLinux work on a virtual machine?

 - Error on LVE enter -7 in Apache error log